kleinbottle/swanlotus/content/blogs/the-making-of-a-logo/the-making-of-a-logo.md

 ### Shape

 He first thought of shape and decided on a rectangle to house the words.
-It would be a rectangle with a small, definitive border that emphasized the inside and framed the work.
+It would feature a small definitive border that emphasized the inside and framed the work.
 Although it takes us ahead of ourselves in this account, he later fell for the symmetry of a circle as his prime choice.

 ### Font